hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1430
 We heave to for dinner, as we both need a break.
 We have a glass of red wine plus *nutritional yeast kishimen* (recipe, p.134), a good meal day.
 I made peanut butter glass noodles with tofu, dried daikon and potato for lunch.

 The waves are still with us, and the wind has turned a bit.
 We're forced to hand steer downwind, not my favourite.
 We'll be outside tonight, pushing hard to make it to a safe zone, as per usual, more weather approaches.
 We'll make it out of the first bad patch, but the second is wide.
-We're nearing the 1250 nm mark to the Juan de Fuca Strait, we cannot get there fast enough.
+We're nearing the 2,315 km (1250 nm) mark to the Juan de Fuca Strait, we cannot get there fast enough.
 Sometimes we wish we had a giant dial aboard, counting our miles covered and what we have left to do, a colorful, ridiculous thing with little doors to open for each big milestone, like opening a door on a christmas calendar, but with lotus roots and beer as prizes.

 ##### 2100
 Dall's porpoises came by brieftly today, white-bellied lovelies.
 We could see them, leaping out of the water from afar.
 They had a lot of air time!
 Wish they'd stayed longer.